 Online obituaries are permanent.
 They are available at any time when anyone wants to read the obituary.
 Usually, the ability to comment is turned off after a certain length of time (30 days is normal), but the obituary will stay active and is available all the time.

-For additional information about online obituaries at funeral homes in Mount Vernon, WA, our compassionate and experienced team at Moles Farewell Tributes & Cremations – Bayview Chapel is here to help.
+For additional information about online obituaries at funeral homes, our compassionate and experienced team at Moles Farewell Tributes & Crematory – Bayview Chapel is here to help.
 You can visit our funeral home at 2465 Lakeway Dr., Bellingham, WA 98229 or you can call us today at (360) 733-0510.
+We also serve the areas of Bellingham, Ferndale and Mount Vernon, WA.